sondregronas/pilab-ansible/README.md

 ### What it does
 - Currently updates Raspbian from buster to bullseye
 - Changes the admin password on user pi
+- Changes the hostname of the pis based off of variable in inventory.ini
+- Creates users on the pi based off the hostname
 - Disables autologin to user pi, login prompt is instead selected
 - Updates aptitude
 - Installs gcc-8-base, this is required for the transition from buster to bullseye